elysium-code/.github/profile/README.md

 **Welcome to Elyx on Github**

-🙋‍♀️ Elysium is a visual programming language to automate software development.
+🙋‍♀️ Elyx is a visual programming language to automate software development.

 🌈 Contribution guidelines - how can the community get involved? _WIP_